getsentry/sentry-docs/src/collections/_documentation/accounts/teams.md

 {% asset team-with-projects.png %}

 Similarly, the `#backend` team may have access to `shopCreator` and `checkoutCart` projects because the exceptions raised by this application may be valuable for both of them.

-## Team Access

-By default, all teams within a Sentry organization are Closed Memberships, meaning that members must manually be assigned to teams by an Admin.
-It’s possible to change this setting in your Organization Settings by going to _Organization Settings > Open Membership_

-[screenshot for due diligence]

-After applying the changes, members within your organization will be able to self-select into team memberships of their own choosing.